segersniels/terraform-plan-checker/README.md

 ## Similar projects
 - https://github.com/coinbase/terraform-landscape
 > A nice extensive tool that actualy compares the entire plan to it's previous state, not limiting it to ECS plans.
-The problem with landscape was that it didn't take line position into account when comparing `container_definitions` and thus showed me unneeded changes making it rather hard to see what I changed.
+The problem with landscape is that it doesn't take line position into account when comparing `container_definitions` and thus showing unneeded changes making it rather hard to see what was changed.